-Portrait of the Artist with the Idol is an 1893 painting in the Post-Impressionist style by the leading French artist Paul Gauguin.
+Portrait of the Artist with the Idol is an 1893 painting by the leading French artist Paul Gauguin in the Post-Impressionist style.
+It is located in the McNay Art Museum in Antonio, Texas in the United States.

-Gauguin was known for a return to an intentionally more naïve style of painting that was related by critics as ‘primitivist’.
+This self-portrait of Paul Gauguin foregrounds his likeness in a pensive mood, his hand to his chin.
+In the background is a Polynesian idol.
+Gauguin was known for a return to an intentionally more naïve style of painting that critics as ‘primitivist’ related.
 This painting was created in 1893 during the end of his first visit to Tahiti.